Rahulnayi04/reactHooksReadme/README.md

 ```
 ## Using `useTransition`

-The component `WithoutuseTransition` demonstrates a scenario where React renders after both individual states (`input` and `lists`) updates in the `HandleChange` function.
+The component `Transition` demonstrates a scenario where React renders after both individual states (`input` and `lists`) updates in the `HandleChange` function.
 This will aids in responsiveness to the user and does not make it slow and sluggish.

 ```jsx
 import { useState,useTransition } from "react"